-• The contractor with the satisfaction of competent authority to provide drinking water, rest shelter, first aid box and welfare facilities as per prevailing laws.

-• The river bed areas to be dug during dry season.
-At rainy season, sand get replenished during monsoon.

-• Sand/Gravel deposit in rainy season in which the material so deposited will available for fresh quarrying.

-• The contractors to abide by the Maharashtra Minor Mineral Extraction Development and Regulation) Rules, 2013.
+- The mining to be carried out below the water table. - The contractor with the satisfaction of competent authority to provide drinking water, rest shelter, first aid box and welfare facilities as per prevailing laws. - The river bed areas to be dug during dry season.
+At rainy season, sand get replenished during monsoon. - Sand/Gravel deposit in rainy season in which the material so deposited will available for fresh quarrying. - The contractors to abide by the Maharashtra Minor Mineral Extraction Development and Regulation) Rules, 2013.